strangelove-ventures/lens/README.md

 ```

 ### **Keys**
 Lens uses the keyring from the Cosmos-sdk.
-There is more information about it keyring [here](https://github.com/cosmos/cosmos-sdk/blob/master/crypto/keyring/doc.go).
+There is more information about it [here](https://github.com/cosmos/cosmos-sdk/blob/master/crypto/keyring/doc.go).

 To add a key to lens you have two options: